-1.1 Member company has a Responsible Business Conduct policy that has been adopted by top management.

-A policy that supports the Code of Labour Practices and is in line with the OECD guidelines, tailored to the specificities of members' supply chains and/or operations.
-For the expected content and scope, see: 'Fair Wear Human Rights Due Diligence Policy'

-1.2 All member company staff are made aware of Fair Wear's membership requirements.
+- 1.1 Member company has a publicly shared Human Rights Due Diligence Policy that has been adopted by top management.
+The policy supports the Code of Labour Practices and is in line with the OECD guidelines, tailored to the specificities of members' supply chains and/or oper- ations.
+For the expected content and scope, see: 'Fair Wear Human Rights Due Diligence Policy' - 1.2 All member company staff are made aware of Fair Wear's membership requirements, in particular the Fair Wear's HRDD policy and Fair Wear's Code of Labour Practices.
 Members raise the internal awareness of staff, whose decisions and practices can indirectly affect labour rights (for example, sales, design, marketing).
-For instance, through joining induction training, newsletters, brand manuals, meetings etc.

-1.3 All staff who have direct contact with suppliers are trained to support the implementation of Fair Wear requirements.
+For instance, through joining induction training, newsletters, brand manuals, meetings etc. - 1.3 All staff who have direct contact with suppliers are trained to support the implementation of Fair Wear requirements, in particular the Fair Wear's HRDD policy and Fair Wear's Code of Labour Practices.
 The focus is on behavioural change and ensuring the appropriate knowledge level needed to embed human rights due diligence.
 Member companies should train staff whose decisions and practices can most immediately affect labour rights (i.e., procurement, sourcing, quality, compliance and so on) on responsible business practices.
-Staff are encouraged to join the Fair Wear new member seminar when offered - note that training can take on different forms and may not always need to be repeated every year.

-- 1.4 A specific staff person(s) is designated to follow up on problems identified by the monitoring system, including complaints handling.
-The staff person(s) must have the necessary competence, knowledge, experience, and resources. - 1.5 Member company has a system in place to identify all production locations, including a policy for unauthorised subcontracting. - 1.6 Member company has disclosed 90-100% of its FOB internally through Fair Wear's information management system.
-Please consult the Fair Wear Transparency Policy for more information. - 1.7 Member company has disclosed 90-100% of its FOB externally on Fair Wear's transparency portal.
+Staff are encouraged to join the Fair Wear new member seminar when offered note that training can take on different forms and may not always need to be repeated every year. - 1.4 Specific staff is designated to follow up on problems identified in the due diligence process, including grievance handling.
+The staff person(s) must have the necessary competence, knowledge, experience, and resources. - 1.5 Member company has a system in place to identify all production locations, including a policy for unauthorised subcontracting. - 1.6 Member company discloses internally through Fair Wear's information management system, in line with Fair Wear's Transparency Policy.
+Please consult the Fair Wear Transparency Policy for more information. - 1.7 Member company discloses externally on Fair Wear's transparency portal, in line with Fair Wear's Transparency Policy.
 Please consult the Fair Wear Transparency Policy for more information. - Member complies with the basic requirements of Fair Wear's communication policy Please consult the Fair Wear Communications Guide for more details.